 Finally, the Moses Division has one of the two resident continuity clinics.
 Residents attend the same clinic site for all three years of training, learning to manage outpatient neurological problems across many subspecialties of neurology.

-Dr. Mark J. Milstein is the Associate Program Director of Neurology and the Site Director for resident education at the Moses Division.
+Dr. Mark J. Milstein is the Program Director of Neurology and the Site Director for resident education at the Moses Division.